Setup

 As typia

-generates optimal operation code through transformation, you've to configure it as a plugin
+generates optimal operation code through transformation, it must be configured as a plugin

 .
 Also, never forget to configure strict